mvaganov/self/RESUME_redux.md

 (*Nov.
 2006 to Apr.
 2008*) Developer responsible for end-to-end network-aware mobile application development.

 * Senior-level engineer: product development, build-systems and automation, client/server
-* Fully automated a heavily manual build process that required test activity to complete meta-data seeding, saving hours-per-day for build engineers
+* Fully automated heavily manual build process requiring test-activity to seed meta-data, saving hours-per-day for build engineers
-* Created DRM (Digital Rights Management) abstraction layer for different carriers and platforms, implementing both client and server side code
+* Created DRM (Digital Rights Management) abstraction layer, implementing both client and server side code
 * Implemented garbage-collection and a domain-specific web-browser for "ALE", a (quite impressive) wide-porting/localization/multi-platform, multi-lingual (C++ and J2ME) API and build system.
 Created for flip-phones, ALE's build system could notably compile a J2ME program into BREW C++ for any target device known by the system.
-* A responsible part of shipping 5 distinct mobile titles, and many SKUs of each.
+* A responsible part of shipping 5 distinct mobile titles, and many SKUs of each

 #### Software Engineer at Infospace Mobile Games
 (*Dec.
 2004 to Nov.
 2006*) Developer of mobile applications with emphasis on client/server interaction.

 * Senior-level engineer: product development, framework, R&D, client/server
-* Implemented and debugged multiple proprietary asynchronous Client/Server products.
+* Implemented and debugged multiple proprietary asynchronous client/server products
 * Conceived and implemented original scriptable UI engines for mobile and created associated compilers and virtual machines
 * Lead development of a social-media photo-blogging application that was shelved by management
-* A responsible part of shipping 6 distinct mobile titles, and many SKUs of each, including a client/serter testing application used for engineer training
+* A responsible part of shipping 5 distinct mobile applications, and many SKUs of each
+* Created a client/server test app used for system testing and engineer training

 #### Porting Engineer at Atlas Mobile (later purchased by Infospace)
 (*Jun.
 2004 to Dec 2004*) Very productive first-6-months-of-professional-software-development.